 Wilde's refuge was a private apartment on 28th Street.
 The location was ostensibly to be kept secret, although he still did give the occasional interview from this address .
 Wilde's manager, Col. W.F.
 Morse referred to the use of the apartment many years later but, curiously, he omitted to mentioned the hotel to which Wilde had alluded :

 While no contemporary record has yet been found establishing Wilde's hotel, it was likely to have been the Grand Hotel, a building which is extant at 31st Street and Broadway.
-This assumption comes from the early (although sometimes unreliable) source book for Wilde's tour of America Oscar Wilde Discovers America: 1882 in which the desk clerk, reportedly a Michael Toner, gave details of Wilde's arrival and stay to the authors in preparation for the book, albeit over 50 years after the event .
-Further, Wilde did, in fact, stay at the Grand in both February and May of that year on return visits to New York City.
+This assumption comes from the early (although sometimes unreliable) source book for Wilde's tour of America Oscar Wilde Discovers America: 1882 in which the desk clerk, reportedly a Michael Toner, gave details of Wilde's arrival and stay to the authors in preparation for the book, albeit over 50 years after the event although he might have been remembering a later stay by Wilde—as there were at least two others later that year on return visits to New York City.

 A counter to this assumption is a report of Wilde's landing which states that Wilde's arrival party 'drove off to the Brunswick Hotel', although this may have been only for breakfast.